domkris/AuthDemo/README.md

     public UserAgentInfo?
 UserAgentInfo { get; set; }
 }
 ```
-Property **UserAgenInfo** contains info like browser and OS user is using to login.
+Property **UserAgenInfo** contains info like browser and OS user is using to log in.

  <br>